alifanov/yobit_bot/README.md

 # yobit_bot

-Bot for Yobit.next.
+Bot for <a href='http://yobit.net'>Yobit.net</a>.
 Check buy trades and identified aggresive trading for finding opportunity for scalping.

 ## Usage